Photo by: Big Dubya

 • Before forest fires, Vulcan Hot Springs used to be Idaho's largest wild geothermal pool

-Vulcan Hot Springs in Idaho is a wild hot spring in the beautiful Boise National Forest, about 32 miles from Cascade.
+Vulcan Hot Springs in Idaho is a wild hot spring located in the beautiful Boise National Forest, about 32 miles from Cascade.
 It was once the largest natural hot springs pool in Idaho.
-The large water pool is now gone, and the area is covered in dirt and debris from forest fires.
+The large water pool is now gone, and the area is covered with dirt and debris from forest fires.

 Vulcan Hot Springs - Geothermal Water & Soaking